ibm-cloud-docs/openshift/openshift_cluster_update.md

 Figure 1.
 Updating Kubernetes master process diagram {: #update_master}

+### Steps to update the cluster master
+{: #master-steps}

 Before you begin, make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).

 To update the Kubernetes master _major_ or _minor_ version:

 1. Review the [Kubernetes changes](/docs/containers?topic=containers-cs_versions) and make any updates marked _Update before master_.
+2. Check the add-ons and plug-ins that are installed in your cluster for any impact that might be caused by updating the cluster version.

+    * **Checking add-ons**
+    1. List the add-ons in the cluster.
+        ```
+        ibmcloud oc addon ls -c <cluster_name_or_ID>
+        ```
+        {: pre}
+    2. Check the supported {{site.data.keyword.openshiftshort}} version for each add-on that is installed.
+        ```
+        ibmcloud oc addon-versions
+        ```
+        {: pre}
+    3. If the add-on must be updated to run in the {{site.data.keyword.openshiftshort}} version that you want to update your cluster to, [update the add-on](/docs/containers?topic=containers-managed-addons#updating-managed-add-ons).

+    * **Checking plug-ins**
+    1. In the [Helm catalog](https://cloud.ibm.com/kubernetes/helm){: external}, find the plug-ins that you installed in your cluster.
+    2. From the side menu, expand the **SOURCES & TAR FILE** section.
+    3. Download and open the source code.
+    4. Check the `README.md` or `RELEASENOTES.md` files for supported versions.
+    5. If the plug-in must be updated to run in the {{site.data.keyword.openshiftshort}} version that you want to update your cluster to, update the plug-in by following the plug-in instructions.

-2. Update your API server and associated master components by using the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login) or running the CLI `ibmcloud oc cluster master update` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_update).
+3. Update your API server and associated master components by using the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login) or running the CLI `ibmcloud oc cluster master update` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_update).

-3. Wait a few minutes, then confirm that the update is complete.
+4. Wait a few minutes, then confirm that the update is complete.
 Review the API server version on the {{site.data.keyword.cloud_notm}} clusters dashboard or run `ibmcloud oc cluster ls`.

-4. Install the version of the [`oc cli`](/docs/containers?topic=containers-cs_cli_install#kubectl) that matches the API server version that runs in the master.
+5. Install the version of the [`oc cli`](/docs/containers?topic=containers-cs_cli_install#kubectl) that matches the API server version that runs in the master.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `oc` client versions that are two or more versions apart from the server version (n +/- 2).

 When the master update is complete, you can update your worker nodes, depending on the type of cluster infrastructure provider that you have.
 *  [Updating classic worker nodes](#worker_node).